It’s human nature to value cure over prevention.

-5) Prevention has positive side effects, cure has negative side effects
+5. Prevention has positive side effects, a cure has negative side effects

-Medications often come with a laundry list of side effects which make you reconsider whether you really need them or not.
+Medications often come with a laundry list of side effects that make you reconsider whether you really need them or not.

 One of the greatest benefits of being self-reliant is that you take your destiny into your own hands.
 When you lead a healthy lifestyle, you are in control of your health.